sethmlarson/sethmlarson.dev/app/markdown/2022-01-23/strict-python-function-parameters.md

 **Success!!** 🎉 Your function now only allows specifying arguments as intended.

-## Strict signatures are superior!
+## Why use strict function signatures?

 So why go through this extra bit of trouble?
 You could read the "motivation" sections of [PEP 3102](https://www.python.org/dev/peps/pep-3102/#rationale) and [PEP-570](https://www.python.org/dev/peps/pep-0570/#motivation) for some of the reasons why these features are useful.
 Below are a few reasons that I think are important from an API design perspective: